Portugal: Minho & the Douro Valley

 Loop walk from Casas do Côro; 2.5 – 5 miles, easy to moderate, 703-ft. elevation gain

-Begin your morning with a delicious breakfast and time at your leisure; perhaps you’ll take a stroll between stone walls, through vineyards, and past fruit trees and cultivated fields.
+Begin your morning with a delicious breakfast and some time at leisure.
+You might enjoy a peaceful stroll among stone walls, vineyards, fruit trees, and cultivated fields that surround the property.

 Included Meals: Breakfast